What are Your Rights as a (Residential) Landlord?

 A: As a landlord, you may require a security deposit for damages occurring during the lease term.
-You must keep the deposit in an escrow account in a federally insured institution in the State of Oklahoma.
+You must keep the deposit in an escrow account in a federally insured institution in the state of Oklahoma.
 Misappropriation of the fund is a misdemeanor.
-After the lease has ended, if the tenant makes written demand within six months, you are required to refund the unused portion of the deposit within 30 days.
+After the lease has ended and the tenant has delivered possession of the premises, if the tenant makes written demand within six months, you are required to refund the unused portion of the deposit within 45 days.
 Any deductions for damages or unpaid rent must be itemized in a written statement, delivered to the tenant in person or by mail with return receipt requested.
 If the tenant does not make written demand for the deposit within six months after the lease is ended, you may keep the deposit.

 If you sell or otherwise transfer the property, you must either:

 - Return the deposit to your tenants, or

 - Transfer the deposit to your transferee and furnish your tenants with the name and address of your transferee, who will have the same obligations to the tenants with relation to the deposits.

 Q: What are my obligations as to condition of the premises?

 A: Obligations as to condition of the premises are: